avatarreal/greenremover/README.en.md

 ## 📜 License

-This project is licensed under the **MIT License**.
+This project is open-sourced under the [MIT License](LICENSE).
-You are free to use, modify, and distribute it under the same license terms.
+You are free to use, modify, and distribute this project, but you must retain the original license notice.

+> Note: This is a summary.
+In case of conflict, the terms in the [LICENSE](LICENSE) file (English text) shall prevail.

 ---